 - Debian 7

 Once you have a LaMachine running in whatever form, just run

 lamachine-update.sh to update

 lamachine-update.sh script is also used to install additional optional software, pass the optional software as a parameter (multiple are allowed, or just used the

-tscan- Compile and install tscan (will download about 1GB in data), t-scan also suggests you install Alpino (another 1GB), which is not included in LaMachine.
+tscan- Compile and install tscan (will download about 1GB in data), also installs Alpino (another 1GB)

 valkuil- Valkuil Spelling Corrector (for Dutch)